 An additional factor in favour of investors in the buy-to-let market in Australia is the increasing interest rates and consequent consumer inactivity that leaves some properties unsold.
 These slow to move properties offer the opportunity to buy at reduced prices that investors can negotiated down, and many present great rental investment opportunity.
 Investors must of course be sure to have selected within popular locations, for example where schools are good, commuter links are easy and lifestyle is desirable, or where a good tourist infrastructure is in place in a year-round resort.

 Today, demand for rental accommodation in certain pockets across Australia is outstripping supply, creating the perfect environment for buy-to-let investments, increased rental rates and strengthened rental yields for investors in the right locations.

-John decides to purchase an investment property and after joining IPIN Global and discussing his requirements with our investment experts, he decides that the buy-to-let investment strategy is for him.
+John decides to purchase an investment property and he decides that the buy-to-let investment strategy is for him.

 John has savings of around €80,000.

 Investment property X is a new development with beautiful sea views and priced at €250,000.